sabrinaest/AssemblyPortfolio/README.md

 ## 📚 Documentation & References

-**Assembly Language for x86 Processors**
-* Author: Kip R. Irvine
+**Textbook Reference**

-* Description: This textbook served as the foundational resource for the assembly language concepts implemented in this project.
+* **Assembly Language for x86 Processors by Kip R. Irvine**: A foundational resource for the assembly language concepts implemented in this project.